 Scaling a business will typically soak up cash - as your marketing pounds typically leave the business before cash from the customers you acquire from that marketing comes in.
 Additionally scaling may require capital expenditure and hiring, which all use up cash.

 Planning and managing your cash flow will ensure that you can continue to successfully operate as a business.
 You can look at a wide range of possible funding sources to improve your business’s liquidity - including the Capital on Tap Business Credit Card.
-This line of credit will give you up to 56 days interest free and uncapped 1% cashback on all card spend, both of which should help to relieve pressure on your cash flows.
+This line of credit offers uncapped 1% cashback on all card spend, both of which should help to relieve pressure on your cash flows.